Honeycomb Heart - opening chapters

 "Can we stop talking about this?"
 Vivian mumbled.

 They tried to move on.
-It felt less like a shadow had been cast over the day, and more like she'd spent a few minutes in the light before stepping back into the darkness.
-The pancakes were good, though.
-Vivian couldn't fairly blame Wesley for wanting some, even if his insistence on eating another species's food did make her mad at him.
+The pancakes were a tasty distraction.
+Vivian couldn't fairly blame Wesley for wanting some, even if his constant insistence on eating another species's food did make her mad at him.

 After breakfast there were presents.
 Hexian women knew that if you wanted an eighteenth birthday present to be appreciated, you gave it before the girl was distracted by her familiar arriving.
 It was a mix of things she genuinely wanted and more customary gifts.
 Grandma gave her a gift card for the photography studio in town, for her and her animal partner to use, as well as one of the long, soft, flowy dresses Vivian loved but couldn't bring herself to spend her savings on.